VFX in 3D

-3D VFX, along with lighting and rendering are actually the final stages of the production phase in a 3D animation studio.
+3D VFX, along with lighting in animation and rendering are actually the final stages of the production phase in a 3D animation studio.
 These stages are closely tied to one another.
 In fact, the quality of the VFX you are creating depends greatly on the render engine being used, as well as the lighting that illuminates the effect.

 Let’s take a look at the VFX stage of the 3D animation pipeline to better understand how it works.